 As the quintessential American holiday, it somehow also feels more Jewish than any other.

 That may be because the very name “Jew” stems from the word for thanks (Judah).
 Or maybe because the first Thanksgiving might have had its roots in the Jewish fall harvest festival, Sukkot (which started on October 1st in 1621).
 But it also, obviously, resonates with Passover: big family meals, political debate, too much wine, and then a boisterous game of pinochle (at least that’s the way we celebrated).
 I think the stakes were a penny a point.
 Oh yeah, and celebrating gratitude for our miraculous liberation from slavery.

-The original pilgrims fled religious persecution on the model of the Exodus from the Bible.
-The Puritans believed the Catholic Church had introduced too many impure practices and sought to return Christianity to its “purer” roots in the Jewish Bible.
+The original pilgrims fled religious persecution on the model of the Exodus of the Hebrews from Egypt.
+Puritans believed the Anglican Church had introduced too many impure practices.
+They sought to return Christianity to its roots in the Jewish Bible.
 America in their narrative was the Promised Land.
-They were consciously imitating the Jews in trying to establish both a Holy Land and earthly utopia, free from tyranny.
-In their worship, civil life, and ideology they were more attached to the Torah than the New Testament.
+They consciously imitated the Jews by trying to establish both a Holy Land and an earthly utopia, free from tyranny.
+In the New World.
+They called it the @New Eden” In their worship, civil life, and ideology they were at least as attached to the “Old Testament” as the New one.

 A standard Puritan greeting was, “You’re a good Jew!”